fluent-vue/docs/src/vue-i18n-comparison.md

 # Comparison with vue-i18n

 `fluent-vue` API is inspired by `vue-i18n`.
 But API surface is much smaller as most things are handled by Fluent syntax.

+`fluent-vue` has only 2 methods (1 rarely used), compared to `vue-i18n` which has 5.

+`fluent-vue` is compatible with Vue version 2 and version 3 with the same API.

 Blog post about my motivation for switching from `vue-i18n`: [Difficulties you might encounter when using vue-i18n in real-world Vue.js applications](https://demivan.me/posts/2021-08-08-vue-i18n-in-real-world-application.html)